Introduction to Unqork Applications

 To create an Unqork application, you must have a workspace to store it.
 Once you have a workspace, you can create one or more module-type or workflow-type applications inside it.

+Navigate to the workspace where you want to create an application.
 At the top right of your opened workspace, click + Create App.
-A modal A modal is a window that appears on top of the content you are currently viewing. displays with three tabs that let you customize your application.
-For example, you can customize its styling and performance.
-The following sections define all the options you see in these tabs.
+A modal A modal is a window that appears on top of the content you are currently viewing. displays with two tabs for customizing your application.
 After completing the configuration of your application, click Create.

 App Details